medelae/AquariumVisualizer/README.md

 Full Video Preview:
 https://user-images.githubusercontent.com/80881875/114669464-ec352000-9ccf-11eb-8a6f-5b5460edcf33.mp4

-This was a fun and silly little present for a friend.
+This was a fun and silly present for a friend.
 I hand-drew and animated his favorite characters going for a swim.
 The "fishy" movement is a combination of transforms, varying alpha channels, and interpolation motion programming via RenPy's Animation and Transform Language (ATL).

 ![image](https://user-images.githubusercontent.com/80881875/113245316-b1b99500-9284-11eb-99b4-ae55a469a162.png)